Lab 3: Higher-order functions

 Similarly, multiplication of monomials is defined by

 function.
-Similarly, for the multiplication, we can first compute products of all monomials by means of the function f-all-pairs
+Similarly, multiplication can be implemented by first computing the products of all monomials using the function f-all-pairs

 Addition of polynomial and monomial